Alequ/study-progress/README.md

 ## 2018

 For this year, I have three major study goals.
 Those are to:
-- Significantly improve my math
+- Significantly improve my math.
 - Finish listed courses through Algorithms II.
-- Practice a ton of CSS
+- Practice a ton of CSS.

 I'll also throw in some work-related shorter courses, a language (Spanish?), and programming books & projects.